Charlene717/FileZilla-intranet-ftp-setup/README.md

-# FileZilla Server – Setting Up an FTP Service on a Local (Intranet) Network
+# FileZilla Server – A Tutorial for Setting Up an FTP Service on a Campus Network (Same Subnet)
 [中文版連結](./README_CN.md)

 This guide demonstrates how to configure **FileZilla Server** (version 1.x or later) on a **Windows** system to set up a straightforward FTP service accessible within your institution’s or campus’s local network (same subnet).
 It does **not** rely on Windows system credentials, but uses FileZilla Server’s own user accounts for simplicity and reduced permission complexity.